 Jarret de Porc – A pork shank.

 Jarret de Porc Doré à la Broche, Jus de Viande – A pork shank cooked on a spit until golden and served with its natural cooking juices.

 Jarret de Porc - A pork shank with the bone left in.

-Here the pork shank is cooked like the traditional veal
+Here the pork shank is cooked like the traditional veal shank.

 Photograph courtesy ofLy.
 H.

 Finally; on one strange French menu I saw a listing that offered an osso buco de dinde, a turkey osso buco!That seems a long way from what the creator, whoever, he or she was, intended.
 Probably we shall not have to wait long before there is a vegetarian osso buco, as well.